Skip to content

 • Pays for anyone in your car at the time of the accident

 • Liability does not matter when using Med Pay.
-In other words, you can get medical treatment if you were at-fault for the accident.
+In other words, you can see a doctor if you were at-fault for the accident.

 • Can be used in fault and no-fault states.